ClarkAllen1556/urban_conversion/README.md

 </div>
 ```

-The ability to extend the application to support other conversion calculations was intended from the beginning and was one of the driving reasons that a JavaScript framework, such as Vue, was chosen.
-In future releases, the process of implementing a new conversion will be improved by eliminating the need to modify `App.js`.
+The ability to extend the application to support other conversion calculations was intended from the beginning and was one of the driving reasons that a JavaScript framework was used.

+In future releases, the process of implementing new conversions will be improved by eliminating the need to modify `App.js`.

 ### Feature implementations